joaoflauzino/nlp_clustering/README.md

 # nlp_clustering

 Project whose the aim is to identify groups in a document text.

+# Activity Status:

+Under Development

 ## Getting Started/Requirements/Prerequisites/Dependencies